Towards Autonomous Edge AI: Local LLM Inference, Efficient Quantization, and Hybrid Memory in Practice

 Quantization: From Hugging Face to GGUF for Inference

-GGUF (GPT Generated Unified Format) is the compact, all-data-in-a-single-file format that powers llama.cpp and its kin (Shekhawat, 2025, Hardware Corner).
-GGUF supports a variety of quantization “presets,” with blockwise mixed precision strategies (Q4_K_M and newer).
+GGUF (GPT Generated Unified Format) is the compact, single-file format that powers llama.cpp and its derivatives (Shekhawat, 2025, Hardware Corner).
+GGUF supports a variety of quantization "presets," with blockwise mixed precision strategies (Q4_K_M and newer).

 Typical workflow: